What does strong instructional leadership look like?

 To get more information about PAC, help finding your child's IEP, or getting the virtual link, email Chelsea Stephens at cstephens@ioscoresa.net.

-14 days ago, Chelsea Stephens
+about 1 month ago, Chelsea Stephens

 PAC Meeting - January 27th at 6pm at 825 2nd St., Tawas City.
 Focusing on your child's IEP and accommodations and services.